-After careful consideration, our Board of Directors has unanimously approved the proposal set forth in the Proxy Statement and recommends that you vote in favor of such proposal and for both of the directors nominated for election to the Active Power, Inc. Board of Directors.
+After careful consideration, our Board of Directors has unanimously approved the proposal set forth in the Proxy Statement and recommends that you vote in favor of such proposal and for the director nominated for election to the Active Power, Inc. Board of Directors.

-You may vote your shares by signing, dating and returning the enclosed proxy promptly in the accompanying reply envelope.
+You may vote your shares by telephone, by the Internet, or by signing, dating and returning the enclosed proxy promptly in the accompanying reply envelope.
+Telephone and Internet voting instructions can be found on the attached proxy card.
 Representation of your shares at the meeting is very important.
 Accordingly, whether or not you plan to attend the meeting, we urge you to submit your proxy promptly by one of the methods offered.
 If you are able to attend the annual meeting and wish to change your proxy vote, you may do so simply by voting in person at the meeting.